codedoctor/hapi-auth-anonymous/README.md

 An id that specifies which tenant in the identity store backend should be used.
 In most scenarios this will be a hardcoded (well, taken from the config) value.
 It must be a mongodb compatible object id (see example above).

 ### scope
 The scope that will be assigned to the credentials upon login.
-This defaults to ['anonymous-access'] and can be either a string or an array.
+This defaults to ['user-anonymous-access'] and can be either a string or an array.
 To assign no scope, pass an empty array.

 The scope allows you to limit access or functionality in your routes.
 For example, a route that returns data can only return a subset for users in scope anonymous-access